David Bowie: You’re Not Alone at Aviva Studios

 10 years after his death, it feels like the world will never be done with David Bowie.
 The towering discography, the reinventions, the sheer scale of the worlds he created.
 The more time passes, the more it all seems like something no mere mortal could have pulled off.
 David Bowie: You’re Not Alone brings the Starman back down to earth and reminds us what actually made his music matter: not the alien mystique, the shapeshifting personas, the elaborate artifice – but the human underneath it all.

 David Bowie: You’re Not Alone is a 60-minute immersive film drawing on never-before-seen material from the David Bowie Archive – footage, photographs, drawings, personal notes – to build a portrait of the man rather than the myth.
-It’s produced by Lightroom, the immersive production company that, in a crowded market of digital gimmickry, has built a genuine reputation for quality.
+It’s produced by Lightroom, the immersive production company that, in a crowded market of digital gimmickry, has built a reputation for genuine quality.

 It’s been designed by Mark Grimmer and Tom Wexler of 59 (a Journey studio), with the former’s previous credits including the V&A’s David Bowie Is exhibition and Lightroom’s David Hockney: Bigger & Closer.
 Where the V&A show gloried in the iconography, You’re Not Alone goes in the opposite direction, stripping back the characters – Ziggy Stardust, Aladdin Sane, the Thin White Duke – to find the person behind them.